 A Proud History in Kansas City

-Kissick Construction Company was founded in 1994 by Jim Kissick III and Pete Browne.
+Kissick Construction Company was founded in 1994 by Lloyd J. "Jim" Kissick III and Pete Browne.
 To their new firm they brought a long working relationship and a commitment to provide quality service to their Kansas City client base.
-They believed then–and still do today–that success is result of treating others fairly and with respect, hiring and retaining talented people, and never saying “we can’t” to a client.
-Since then the firm has grown to manage 100 million dollar single projects and has developed a strong reputation for providing innovative thinking to solve engineering challenges.
+They believed then that success is a result of treating others fairly and with respect, hiring and retaining talented people, and never saying “we can’t” to a client.
+With those values continuing through today, the firm has grown to manage 100 million dollar single projects and has developed a strong reputation for providing innovative thinking to solve engineering challenges.

 As Kansas City grew — so did opportunities for all facets of the operation.
 In 1922, they spun off the road oiling work with Lloyd Sr. and Jr. forming Kissick & Son Construction Company.
 The firm expanded into the road grading business across the Midwestern states.